Lessening Suffering By Being Teachable.

 How to become more Teachable.

 To be teachable means to be opened up to the information around us.
 It requires momentarily dropping our judgments about what is being taught, opening our minds and listening.

-Being teachable means being active in human relationship.
+Being teachable means being active in our relationships.
 Whether the information comes from conversations with people we chat with, a book someone wrote or a YouTube video we watch.
 For me, the day just didn’t feel right if I didn’t pick up some valuable new information from whatever source it comes from.

 Here is how I keep Myself more healthily teachable:

-- Make sure I am in a healthy emotional place.
+- Make sure we are in a healthy emotional place.